hedzr/logex/README.md

 an enhancement for [logrus](https://github.com/sirupsen/logrus). `logex` attaches the context caller info to the logging output.

+> Since v1.6.0, `logex` remove the adapters to zap and zerolog.
+>
+> The original codes moved to `./_excluded/`.
+>
+> The primary reason is for reducing the target binary size.
+Those
+> adapters imports the more third-party codes and can't be optimized
+> due its refers are in our adapters.
+>
+> So the only way to avoid importing the unnecessary libs is, remove
+> them from our logex framework and allow you adapt them back again
+> when you really want them.

+> Since v1.5.56, `logex` moved to Go Modules 1.17 and higher, the
+> lower versions can't be supported.

-Since v1.2.0, `logex` allows switching the logging backends (such as logrus, zap, ...) transparently.
+> Since v1.2.0, `logex` allows switching the logging backends (such
+> as logrus, zap, ...) transparently.